A Clinical Instrument — Practitioner Use

 Unsure

-Complete all five gates to generate the report.
+Complete all five gates to continue.